getbraincloud/braincloud-csharp/CustomPackageFiles/README.md

 # brainCloud Unity Custom Package

-This git repo will allow you to install the brainCloud library for your Unity project via the Package Manager.
-For more information, please see the [brainCloud Unity/Csharp](https://github.com/getbraincloud/braincloud-csharp/) git.
+This git repo will allow you to install the brainCloud C# client library for your Unity project via the Package Manager.
+For more information, please see the [brainCloud C# Client Library](https://github.com/getbraincloud/braincloud-csharp#braincloud-c-client-library) repository.

 ---